-Elsie Reford 150: Objects of Passions is a new book that explores the many passions.
-Produced by Les Jardins de Métis et Les Éditions Umanium to honour her 150th birthday in 2022, Elsie Reford 150 Objects of Passions is an intimate portrayal of a woman who shaped Montreal society and created one of Canada’s most famous gardens.
+Elsie Reford 150: Objects of Passion is a new book that explores the many passions.
+Produced by Les Jardins de Métis et Les Éditions Umanium to honour her 150th birthday in 2022, Elsie Reford: 150 Objects of Passion is an intimate portrayal of a woman who shaped Montreal society and created one of Canada’s most famous gardens.

 Gardening, as we know, was a passion; but it doesn’t stop there!
 In this lavishly illustrated book, Elsie Reford’s other interests are revealed in turn.

-Based on the best-selling book A History of the World in 100 Objects and on the BBC documentary film by the director of the British Museum, Neil MacGregor, Elsie Reford 150 Objects of Passions portrays Elsie Reford through meticulously selected and beautifully photographed objects, while telling us the story of this woman of passion… and the passions that drove her and made her story so fascinating.
+Based on the best-selling book A History of the World in 100 Objects and on the BBC documentary film by the director of the British Museum, Neil MacGregor, Elsie Reford 150: Objects of Passion portrays Elsie Reford through meticulously selected and beautifully photographed objects, while telling us the story of this woman of passion… and the passions that drove her and made her story so fascinating.

 Editing and art direction

 Printed in December 2022 in Canada Printed on Creator Silk Texte 160 gsm paper on Graphiscan presses, Canada